 - On the mailbox put a sticker “No advertising” to reduce waste

 Plastic Free Living is it possible?
-Of course, it is!
+Of course, it is with our above mentioned zero waste tips!
 Our current society is so much addicted to plastic that many people cannot even think of living without it.
 Before the plastic trend, in the early 80’s we all were able to get around plastic, but why not today?

 Also, ignorance plays a significant role in many people.
 Do yourself and the kids a big favor and think of how much plastic waste is inside the household.
 A new study just came out that by 2040 the cancer rate will double.
 Why?
 Because we eat too much micro-plastic, which in turn attacks our health.